goldenstein64/llynx/README.md

   help     Print this message or the help of the given subcommand(s)

 Options:
-  -t, --tree <dir-path>       set a custom rocks tree directory [default: .lls_addons] -s, --settings <file-path>  modify this settings file [default: .vscode/settings.json]
+  -l, --luarocks <file-path>  set the path to the LuaRocks executable [default: luarocks] -t, --tree <dir-path>       set a custom rocks tree directory [default: .lls_addons] -s, --settings <file-path>  modify this settings file [default: .vscode/settings.json]
       --server <url>          make LuaRocks look for addons in this server only [default: https://luarocks.org/m/lls-addons]